yuanliuddd/admin-dashboard/README.md

 #  Introduction
-This Project is made with MUI Library , Typescript and React.js .
+This Project is mainly made with MUI Library , Typescript and React.js .
-For practicing my Front-end skills and also for a Portfolio purpose.
+- For practicing my Front-end skills and also for a Portfolio purpose.
+- Using Libraries : Formik , Nivo Chart , FullCalendar , MUI

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).